Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/environment-variables.md

 ### Public variables

-In Hydrogen, any environment variable prefixed with `PUBLIC_` or `VITE_` in the `.env` files will be treated as public and will be available in the browser.
+In Hydrogen, any environment variable prefixed with `PUBLIC_` or `VITE_` in the `.env` files are treated as public and are available in the browser.
 These variables can be accessed using Vite's `import.meta.env` in any component.

 ### Private variables

-Any variable that is not prefixed as mentioned above will be treated as a server runtime variable in non-production environments.
+Any variable that isn't prefixed with `PUBLIC_` is treated as a server runtime variable in non-production environments.
 These variables are not exposed to the browser and can only be accessed from server components using the global `Oxygen.env` object.

 In production, however, variables are loaded directly from your Oxygen admin panel and will be available in the global `Oxygen.env` object.
 None of the `.env` files will be used to load production variables.